Ultimate Ghosts 'n Goblins: Gameplay

-Revised version
+Release

 On August 2, 2007, the game was re-released in Japan under the name Gokumakaimura Kai (極魔界村 改), which translates roughly as "Extreme Demon World Village Revised."
 This re-release contains the original game plus a redesigned version on the same disc.
 The redesigned version was made to fix balance issues in the original game and to adjust the gameplay to more closely resemble the arcade style of the previous entries of the series.
 Notable changes are re-mixed enemy locations and types, a re-worked magic system, and limited continues.
 The difficulty setting determines the number of lives and continues, and is referred to as "lifestock".
 The flow of the game was also altered to remove the RPG aspects of the original game, such as the inventory and fetch quests.
 Following the series' tradition, Arthur must complete all stages twice in a fixed order in order to face the final boss and complete the game.
 Furthermore, armor hit points have been totally removed in favor of the Ultimate Mode setting where one hit knocks off Arthur's armor.
 Re-spawn checkpoints now are located only at the start and half-way points of levels.